 Students must have completed grade: 4 or 5

-Session 1: Baltimore, La Jolla, Los Angeles (day site), New York, Portola Valley, Sandy Spring
+Session 1: Baltimore, La Jolla, New York, San Mateo, Sandy Spring, West L.A.

 Writing is an act of imagination; it builds from the raw materials of life and language.
 Students in this course read, write, and discuss a variety of genres including poems, short stories, and essays.
 They are encouraged to approach writing as a craft and to discover the processes and techniques that writers in all genres share.
 For example, students learn strategies for generating ideas, and they explore the concept and techniques of point of view.